OpenSpace/openspace.github.io/docs/users/skybrowser/skybrowser.md

 ### Display Copies

-Sometimes it is necessary to show the browser outside of the graphical user interface, for example if you are in a dome or are using a display wall.
+Sometimes it is necessary to show the browser outside of the graphical user interface, for example, if you are in a dome or are using a display wall.
 To display the sky browser there, you can simply add Display Copies.
 The Display Copies are rendered in the 3D environment in OpenSpace and will be visible even if the GUI is not shown.
 If you are in a dome environment, you can add many Display Copies at once in order to spread them out on the Azimuth.

 - Scale: Sets the height of the Display Copy
 - Face Camera: Rotates the Display Copy to face the camera